utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/send-information-from-one-system-to-another.md

 > Creating requests is beyond the scope of this tutorial, but you can learn more about creating requests [here](/docs/getting-started/sending-the-first-request/).

-The collections hold the requests that will get all the customer profiles from the Stripe API in a single response, divide the response into pages, and post the profiles to the Brevo API as contacts.
-The collections and the environment also hold variables used by the requests.
+The collections contain the requests that will get all the customer profiles from the Stripe API in a single response, divide the response into pages, and post the profiles to the Brevo API as contacts.
+The collections and the environment also contain variables used by the requests.

 <img alt="Fork the collections and environment" src="https://assets.postman.com/postman-docs/v10/flows-tut-system-fork-v10.gif"/>